 A statute of limitations of two years applies to boat wreck claims as well.
 Failing to submit a settlement demand or start civil litigation within this time frame may prevent you from recovering any compensation whatsoever.
 This is one of the many reasons it is in your best interest to retain legal representation as soon after a League City boat crash as possible.

-Learn More from Our League City Boat Accident Attorneys
+Learn More from Our League City Boat Accident Lawyers

 Proving liability for a boating collision and obtaining a fair settlement offer may take a lot of evidence and hard work.
 One of the qualified legal professionals at Haines Law can make this process easier by showing the opposing party that they have no choice but to settle.